John W. Dean

 His most recently released work was Authoritarian Nightmare on August 25th, 2020.

-Will there be any more books by John W. Dean?
+Are there upcoming new books by John W. Dean?

 John W. Dean does not have any upcoming books with a set publication date within the next few months at this time.